Dental Therapist Quality Assurance Requirements

 • continuous practice (number of practice hours required to hold practising registration)

-Your QAP cycle is assigned at the date of registration and runs on a three-year calendar cycle.
+Your QA cycle was assigned at the date of registration and ran on a three-year calendar cycle.

 Below is a summary of QA requirements for dental therapists.
 General information about continuing education and continuous practice can be found in the sidebar.

-Following are descriptions of the categories under which dental therapists may earn CE credits and the maximum number of credits allowed in each category over a three-year QAP cycle.
+Following are descriptions of the categories under which dental therapists may earn CE credits and the maximum number of credits allowed in each category over a three-year QA cycle.

 Category/ Modality